xiaolaba/Win10_install_Ubuntu/README.md

 3. select this feature to proceed with, [windows 子系統 LINUX 版], then press [確定]
 ![enable_win10_linux_support_3.jpg](/photos/enable_win10_linux_support_3.jpg)

-just wiating.... upon finish, Win10 will be asked to reboot.
+just be patient and waiting.... upon finish, Win10 will be asked to reboot.

 ### Win10 support Linux is enable, now to install Ubuntu 20.04.1 LTS